EDITORIALS | EXPLORATORY TESTING

 Rather than worrying about which “type” is the right one, focus on the setup that fits your goals, team, and constraints.
 New features might call for scenario-based sessions, risky areas might demand strategy-driven exploration, and early prototypes might benefit from freestyle poking around.
 Most teams use a blend.

 What matters most is that your structure helps you learn quickly and gives your team useful answers about quality.
-And if you’re looking for a tool to support that balance, a checklist-style test manager like Testpad can make it easier – flexible prompts for exploration, lightweight tracking for coverage, and simple ways to involve guest testers when you need extra eyes.
+And if you’re looking for a tool to support that balance, a checklist-style test manager like Testpad can make it easier – flexible test prompts for exploration and lightweight tracking for coverage.

 When you’re choosing testing tools, look for ones that support this balance.
 A checklist-style approach can give you lightweight structure without the overhead of rigid test cases.
 That’s the philosophy behind Testpad – designed to make exploratory testing easier to organize, share, and track, whether it’s your core team or guest testers jumping in for extra coverage.